medisant/Sbpreise-1.19.x/README.md

 ## What does this mod?

 The mod adds a tooltip to the items in your inventory showing their current price.
-Also, there is an implementation of the website using a GUI which can be opened by pressing the key bind J. This can easily be changed inside your minecraft settings.
+Also, there is an implementation of the website using a GUI which can be opened by pressing the key bind `J`.
+This can easily be changed inside your minecraft settings.
 You can directly suggest a new price for an item via the GUI too.

 ## Screenshots